database64128/shadowsocks-go/README.md

 UDP packets may be padded to up to the maximum packet size calculated from `mtu`.
 If the server may be used from a PPPoE connection, `mtu` should be reduced to 1492.
 If the client-to-server PMTU is unknown, padding can be completely disabled by setting `paddingPolicy` to `NoPadding`.

 For servers without any user PSKs (single-user mode), the `psk` field specifies the PSK, and the `uPSKStorePath` field can be omitted or left empty.
 When one or more user PSKs are specified in the uPSK store file, the `psk` field specifies the identity PSK.

+To add/update/remove users without restarting the server, modify the uPSK store file and send a `SIGUSR1` signal to the server process, or use the RESTful API.
+Updates from the RESTful API will be saved to the uPSK store file automatically.

 ```json
 {